Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Ablation Studies

 \begin{enumerate}[nosep,leftmargin=*] \item \textbf{Gripper-state inversion.} In the handover tasks, the initial leader correctly reproduces the two-phase pattern from the demonstrations (gripper open during approach, then closed for transfer).
 After refinement, the first actions are flipped from open to closed and then reopened, inverting the grasp timing. \item \textbf{Spatial coordinate drift.} The leader's initial trajectory exhibits a clear y-coordinate phase transition (e.g., $y{=}30$ during approach, $y{=}45$ during transfer).
 In the refined plan, this transition is lost: all actions collapse to a single y-value, eliminating the spatial phase structure that the ICL examples encode. \item \textbf{Cross-arm coordinate leakage.} In severe cases, the x-coordinate of the refined leader shifts toward values characteristic of the \emph{follower's} workspace (e.g., $x{=}52 \to 30$), suggesting the model conflates the two arms' coordinate frames when attending to the accumulated conversational context. \end{enumerate}

-The follower's refined predictions, by contrast, remain largely unchanged from their initial values---the corruption is asymmetric and affects primarily the leader, whose initial plan was produced without seeing the partner's trajectory and is therefore most vulnerable to context-induced drift.
-These findings empirically validate the design of Arms' Debate: by embedding the partner trajectory directly into fresh ICL prompts rather than appending it to a shared chat history, Arms' Debate preserves the pattern-completion mechanism that underpins in-context learning, avoiding the context accumulation that destabilizes the conversational variant.
+The follower's refined predictions, by contrast, remain largely unchanged from their initial values.
+The corruption is asymmetric and affects primarily the leader, whose initial plan was produced without seeing the partner's trajectory and is therefore most vulnerable to context-induced drift.
+These findings indicate that simply accumulating prior predictions in the chat history is harmful for this action-prediction interface: the extra context weakens the demonstration pattern and encourages cross-arm leakage rather than improving coordination.